oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 To avoid such bypasses against the CORS policy, the BFF SHOULD require that every request includes a custom request header.
 Cross-origin requests with a custom request header always require a preflight, which makes CORS an effective CSRF defense.
 Implementing this mechanism is as simple as requiring every request to have a static request header, such as `X-CORS-Security: 1`.

-Finally, note that the JavaScript application is often deployed on the same-origin as the BFF.
+It is also possible to deploy the JavaScript application on the same origin as the BFF.
 This ensures that legitimate interactions between the frontend and the BFF do not require any preflights, so there's no additional overhead.

 #### Advanced Security

-All OAuth responsibilities have been moved to the BFF, a server-side component acting as a confidential client.
+In the BFF pattern, all OAuth responsibilities have been moved to the BFF, a server-side component acting as a confidential client.
 Since server-side applications are more powerful than browser-based applications, it becomes easier to adopt advanced OAuth security practices.
 Examples include key-based client authentication and sender-constrained tokens.

 ### Threat Analysis